Kurt Jooss: Life and career

 In 1933 Jooss was forced to flee Germany when the Nazis asked him to dismiss the Jews from his company and he refused.
 Jooss and Leeder (and doubtless Fritz Cohen and other members of his original company) took refuge in the Netherlands before resettling in England.
-After touring in Europe and America, Jooss and Leeder opened a school at Dartington Hall in Devon.
+After touring in Europe and America, Jooss and Leeder opened a school at Dartington Hall in Devon (which became the wartime base of the Sadler's Wells ballet company).
 A piece he choreographed at this time was a light-hearted one (in comparison to The Green Table) named "Ball in Old Vienna (1932)".

 In 1934, whilst in England Jooss added new works to his repertoire, including Pandora (1944), contained disturbing images of human disaster and tragedy, which was later interpreted by some as foretelling the dropping of the atom bombs on Japan a year later.

+However, in 1940, Jooss was interned as an enemy alien by the British authorities and held in a prison camp on the Isle of Man.
+However, on the high-level intervention of Maynard Keynes, Jooss was released.
+In 1942 Jooss was working on a Sadler’s Wells opera company touring production of the Marriage of Figaro engaging William Chappell to design both sets and costumes, Chappell at that time serving as a cadet officer in the Royal Artillery.

 With his company, the Jooss Ballet went on world tours until his company disintegrated in 1947.

 Jooss left England in 1949 to return to Essen, Germany.
 Jooss continued to teach and choreograph for 19 years.
 One of his students from this period was the choreographer Pina Bausch.

 He retired in 1968 and died in Heilbronn, West Germany, 11 years later, aged 78, from injuries sustained in an automobile accident.

 Kurt Jooss works are still performed today, especially The Green Table.
 Anna Markard (Jooss' daughter) supervised companies that perform his works until her death, conserving authenticity of the author of Dance Theatre.